Refunds and Voids

 ACH donations can only be refunded after 8 days, once the funds have cleared.
 Contact Support for assistance with ACH refunds.

-How to Issue a Refund or Void
+How to Issue a Refund

 -